Accessible-Technology-in-Sign/SLR-GTk-android-core/README.md

     if (SLREngine.buffer.trigger is NoTrigger)
         SLREngine.buffer.triggerCallbacks()
     SLREngine.pause()
-    // inputProgress.value = 0
 }
 ```

-8b.
+7b.
 We now define a parent Compose Scaffold where our app will reside, and look at the User Interactions inside this scaffold to trigger the camera - when the user taps once, the camera is visible, if the user taps again, the camera is not visible and so on:
 ```
 Scaffold (
     modifier = Modifier